Please note: Subscription for this course ends six months from date of purchase.

-This course is accompanied by a workbook that contains practical activities that will help you apply the concepts covered in the course.
-Each module of the course will end with a brief quiz to assess your understanding of that module’s information.
+This course is accompanied by a workbook that contains practical activities to help you apply the concepts covered in the course and begin your quality journey.
 After completing this self-paced online course, you will earn a certificate of completion.Agenda

 How long do I have to complete the course?

 Users have access to the course content for 30 days after beginning the course.
 During the 30-day period, the user may start and stop at their leisure.
 Users who fail to complete the eLearning course in the time available will not be eligible for a refund.